rphlr/42-school/README.md

 ## 💡 About the repo

-> _This repo will list all the modules I've done for my cursus at the 42 School._
+> _This repository will contain a list of all the modules I have completed as part of my studies at the 42 School._

-	I will regularly update this repo in order to add all the additional modules I will code during my cursus at the 42 school.
+	I will frequently update this repository to include all the additional modules I will create during my studies at the 42 school.

 ### :white_check_mark: Projects done
-The status of the modules done.
+The status of the completed modules.

 <div align="center">